tristansaminadayar/pandas-datacube/README.md

-**pandas-datacube** is a python package allowing to convert and download a [datacube](https://www.w3.org/2011/gld/wiki/Data_Cube_Vocabulary) from a remote source using [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries and to obtain a pandas dataframe
+**pandas-datacube** is a python package allowing to convert and download a [datacube](https://www.w3.org/2011/gld/wiki/Data_Cube_Vocabulary) from a remote source using [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries and to obtain a pandas dataframe.

+This module is able to detect the different datasets of an entry point and its different dimensions and measures, to use the metadata present in the ontology to order the dimensions and to download the data

+This project was realized during an internship at [LIG](https://www.liglab.fr/) in the [GETALP](http://lig-getalp.imag.fr/fr/accueil/) team under the supervision of Mr Sérasset (Gilles.Serasset@imag.fr)

 ## Installation